danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/05 Create a Read replica for an Azure Database for PostgreSQL Single Server/readme.md

 1. Insert a new record on the master server and check the row was inserted

-   Connect to *moviesdb* on the master replica, open a Query Tool and Execute:
+   Connect to *adventureworks* on the master replica, open a Query Tool and Execute:

    ```sql
    INSERT INTO largetable (id, largecolum) VALUES (2,'Replica-test');